charmeleon-zz/jekyll-archive/_posts/2013-01-15-cakephp-up-and-running.md

 After two hours of aimlessly stumbling with CakePHP I've managed the task of getting the framework up and running.
 Take that, 15 minute framework!

-I've previously written on the time that I broke my Ubuntu install, and I strongly suspect this was one of many causes for my headaches today.
-The other was that every tutorial I've come across references the file httpd.conf, while Debian uses a different approach to setting up a working Apache environment.
-So I'm  documenting what happened in hopes that if another soul manages the same screw up, this post should halve the time for figuring it out.
+I've written before about the time that I broke my Ubuntu install, and I attribute half of my headaches today on that fateful day \(but I could be wrong
+\).
+For the other half, I will say that every tutorial I've come across references the file httpd.conf, while Debian uses a different approach to setting up a working Apache environment.
+Since I'm not a Linux admin this took a while to figure out, so I'm  documenting what happened in hopes that if another soul manages the same screw up, this post should halve the time for figuring it out.

 Setting up CakePHP on a Debian build
 ====================================